Young Boozer

 Boozer is a member of the National Association of State Treasurers (NAST) currently serving as Chair of the Banking and Cash Management Committee.
-He also serves on the Governance Committee of NAST affiliate, CSPN (College Savings Plans Network).
+He also served on the Governance Committee of NAST affiliate, CSPN (College Savings Plans Network).
 In 2019 Boozer received the Lucille Maurer Award given to a former treasurer for outstanding service to NAST.

-Early Life
+Early life and education

 Boozer was born in Birmingham and raised in Tuscaloosa.
 He became an Eagle Scout in 1962.
 He earned a bachelor's degree in economics in 1971 from Stanford University and a master's degree in finance from the Wharton School at the University of Pennsylvania in 1973.